What’s in Season – November Produce and Recipes

 This post may contain affiliate links.
 Please read our disclosure policy.

-November produce is varied, delicious, and full of colors, even as the ones outside change before winter sets in.
+November produce is varied, delicious, and full of colors, even as the leaves outside change before winter sets in.
+This produce is perfect for cozy and warming recipes!

 Different fruit and veggies that are in season in November

-The last month of autumn keeps plenty of favorites from October and September.
-As the temperature drops, rustic dishes with hearty ingredients should be taking center stage in your kitchen – and this collection of November fruits and vegetables proves that Autumn can be the most delicious season of the year.
+The last month of Fall keeps plenty of favorites from October and September.
+As the temperature drops, rustic dishes with hearty ingredients should be taking center stage in your kitchen – and this collection of November fruits and vegetables proves that Fall can be the most delicious season of the year.

-Despite their name, these November vegetables come into season during the Autumn – and just in time to take pride of place on holiday tables across the world.
+Despite their name, these vegetables come into season during the Fall – and just in time to take pride of place on holiday tables across the world.

 A big bowl with homemade roasted butternut squash soup